45th Ontario general election: Ridings

 The Electoral Boundaries Act, 2015 increased the number of electoral districts from 107 to 122, following the boundaries set out by the federal 2013 Representation Order for Ontario, while preserving the special boundaries of the 11 seats in Northern Ontario set out in the 1996 redistribution.

 The Far North Electoral Boundaries Commission, appointed in 2016, recommended the creation of the additional districts of Kiiwetinoong and Mushkegowuk—James Bay, carved out from the existing Kenora—Rainy River and Timmins—James Bay ridings, which accordingly raised the total number of seats to 124.
 This was implemented through the Representation Statute Law Amendment Act, 2017.

 With the 2022 Canadian federal electoral redistribution, Ontario was allotted 1 additional seat in the House of Commons.
 On August 1, 2024, Premier Ford announced that Ontario would break with recent tradition and not adopt the federal electoral boundary changes for the 2025 provincial election.

 Ontario does not have legislation in place for a scheduled review of electoral districts and boundaries, and any changes to boundaries would require new legislation.

+Date of the election

+Ontario repealed its fixed election date legislation on November 27, 2025.

+Under Section 4 of the Canadian Charter of Rights and Freedoms the Ontario legislature is automatically dissolved 5 years after the return of the writs for the previous general election.
+Polling day in Ontario elections is the 5th Thursday after the date of the writ.

+The date fixed for the return of the writs in the 2025 general election was March 7, 2025, meaning that unless the legislature is dissolved earlier it will be automatically dissolved on March 7, 2030, and the latest an election could be held is April 11, 2030.